XboxReplay/xboxlive-auth/docs/06-Known_Issues.md

 ### I'm unable to connect even with valid credentials and no 2FA

 Take a look at https://account.live.com/activity or try to sign in to https://account.xbox.com/Profile from your browser.
-Recent activities (from unknown location as a production server) may be blocked.
+Recent activities (from unknown location such a production server) may be blocked.

 ### Still not working?